 Full-service banks offer the following services:

-Underwriting is the process of raising capital through selling stocks or bonds to investors (e.g., an initial public offing IPO) on behalf of corporations.
+Underwriting is the process of raising capital through selling stocks or bonds to investors (e.g., an initial public offering IPO) on behalf of corporations or other entities.
 Businesses need money to operate and grow their businesses, and the bankers help them get that money by marketing the company to investors.

 There are generally three types of underwriting:

-Once the bank has started marketing the offering, the following book-building steps are taking to price and complete the deal.
+Once the bank has started marketing the offering, the following book-building steps are taken to price and complete the deal.